bufbuild-ru/docs/docs/generate/managed-mode/index.md

 You may need to override an option to make your generated code conform to your company's source control directory structure or API endpoints.
 To override an option, you create a rule with its name and the new value in the `override` section of your `buf.gen.yaml` file.
 If no input is specified in the rule, the value is modified for all inputs, but each rule can specify inputs down to the field level of a single `.proto` file if you need to be that granular.

-::: tip NoteSee the [Defaults and override behavior](#default-behavior) section below for default behavior and specific `override` examples for each language.
+::: tip See the [Defaults and override behavior](#default-behavior) section below for default behavior and specific `override` examples for each language.

 :::